jkoutavas/reswift-example/README.md

 ![](reswift-jobs/screenshot.png)
 This allows me to explore using a multicolumn NSOutlineView as well as moving employees between jobs and re-ordering them within a given job.
 In short, a number of new ReSwift actions on top of what the TODO example app does.

 I chose this set of actions as a warm-up exercise for another app I'm working on, but chose employees and jobs as a nice break from the usual proverbial TODO list app.
 Besides, I wanted to literally type the code out from the TODO example app, not just copy the code whole cloth (though there definitely has been some of that done too.)
-This allows me to develop my "muscle memory" for working in ReSwift, which it, and the [Flux design pattern](https://www.freecodecamp.org/news/an-introduction-to-the-flux-architectural-pattern-674ea74775c9/) its based on is a new paradigm for me to wrap my wits about.
+This allows me to develop my "muscle memory" for working in ReSwift, which it, and the [Flux design pattern](https://code-cartoons.com/a-cartoon-guide-to-flux-6157355ab207) it is based on, is a new paradigm for me to wrap my wits about.

 ### Current state of reswift-jobs